StackState Self-hosted v5.1.x

 The ServiceNow StackPack allows near real time synchronization between ServiceNow and StackState.
 When the ServiceNow Agent integration is enabled, configuration items (CIs) and their dependencies from the ServiceNow CMDB will be added to the StackState topology as components and relations.
 ServiceNow change request events are also retrieved.

-CIs and dependencies for the configured CI types are retrieved from the ServiceNow CMDB (default all).
+- CIs and dependencies for the configured CI types are retrieved from the ServiceNow CMDB (default all).
 Change request events are retrieved in the same run.

 To set up the StackState ServiceNow integration, you need to have:

 Install the ServiceNow StackPack from the StackState UI StackPacks > Integrations screen.
-You will need to provide the following parameters:
+You will need to enter the following details:

-ServiceNow Instance ID: the ServiceNow instance ID from which topology will be collected.
-For example, if the ServiceNow Instance URL is
+- ServiceNow Instance URL: The ServiceNow instance URL from which topology data will be collected.

 To enable the ServiceNow check and begin collecting data from ServiceNow, add the following configuration to StackState Agent V2: